 Much of the analytics rationale for using a data lake can be achieved within the Oracle Database and the Oracle Data Warehouse ecosystem.
-Be sure to read the Forrester research ranking translytical data platforms.
+Be sure to read the 2022 Forrester research that ranks Oracle the absolute leader in translytical data platforms.
 For many use cases, it just makes sense to do your data management and data analytics in place.
 Oracle data warehouses are the right solution, especially when they co-exist with your transactions systems – sharing performance, availability, and security capabilities.
 The Oracle Data Warehouse ecosystem enables all the best practices in data management.

 One action for you, try these two “free” powerful features: multi-workload and machine learning.
 All of these database capabilities are available wherever you run an Oracle Database - both on premises and in the cloud.